 Maracuya – also called passionfruit in English.
-This egg-shaped fruit is a sweet, seedy fruit that grows on deeply rooted vine.
+This egg-shaped fruit is a sweet, seedy fruit that grows on a deeply rooted vine.
 The juice is slightly acidic and musty.
 Some people say this is the best juice in Colombia.
 It is blended without milk.

 The pineapple pulp can be juiced mixed with water, but not milk.
 It is the main ingredient in a pina colada.
 Crushed pineapple can also be used in yogurt, and on ice cream.
 In Colombia they soak the ready to eat pineapple bits in salted water for one minute before serving or juicing.
 The salt water dulls the sharp acidity of the pineapple.

 Uva Magro – are a particular breed of berry/grapes known to Colombia.
-They make the jugos without milk. blended with a little water.
+They make the jugos without milk, blended with a little water.
 It tastes like a grape juice.

-The fruit grows on a tree in Northwest Colombia, on the Panamanian border, in the Darien pass and also on the Pacific coast; all places with 85% humidity or more.
+The fruit grows on a tree in Northwest Colombia on the Panamanian border in the Darien pass and also on the Pacific coast; all locations with a humidity of 85% or more.
 The juice is rich in vitamins, minerals and protein.
 One pound of Borojo pulp has the protein equivalent of 3 pounds of meat.
-Some doctors claim growing this fruit on a global scale would solve the problem of malnutrition.
-The juice has a rich taste.
-It’s a blend of sweet and sour.
-It is used as a base for rum cocktails.
+Some doctors claim growing this fruit on a global scale would solve the world problem of malnutrition.
+The juice has a rich taste, almost like a chocolate milk shake.
+It’s a blend of sweet and sour and can be used as a base for rum cocktails.

 Uchuva – is a beautiful little round, yellow shiny fruit encased in a lantern paper like sack of inedible beige husk.
 It’s called a Cape Gooseberry in English and is related to the tomatillo.
-The fruit is a round, smooth berry resembling miniature yellow tomato which is bright yellow to orange in color.
+The fruit is a round, smooth berry resembling miniature yellow tomato which is bright yellow to orange.
 You open the husk and take out the orange balls.
 They have a soft, sweet taste, slightly acidic.
 It can be juiced or made into fruit-based sauces and chutneys.
 The fruit contains flavonoids which kill stomach parasites and aids digestion.
-Some doctors even say it prevents colon and stomach cancer and it is used to treat mouth and throat infections.
+Some doctors even say it prevents colon and stomach cancer and is used to treat mouth and throat infections.

 Caramabola – is also known as star fruit.
 It grows on trees.
 Star fruit tastes best ripe (yellow with a little hint of green).
 The edges will be brown and feel hard.
 It if is overripe it will be yellow with brown spots.
 The entire fruit can be eaten, even the skin.
 It is sweet and very juicy.
 The taste is a mix of papaya, orange and grapefruit.